 High in Omega-3s - Gram for gram, chia seeds contain more Omega-3s than salmon.

-Filled with amazing nutrients - Everything from magnesium to fibre, chia seeds are packed with a large amount of nutrients.
+Filled with amazing nutrients - Everything from magnesium to fibre, chia seeds are packed with a large number of nutrients.
 You can read a little more about chia seeds here.

 Is chia seed pudding good for weight loss?